pombase/website/src/docs/faq/how-can-i-find-all-of-the-genes-that-have-a-given-mutant-phenotype.md

 Example query: <app-query-link [goToResults]="true" [linkText]="'Genes annotated to &quot;elongated cell&quot; (FYPO:0000017), all alleles, any expression level'" [predefinedQueryId]="'FYPO_17_all'">
 </app-query-link>

+%%if db=PomBase
 Also see the FAQ on [finding essential genes](/faq/can-i-get-list-essential-pombe-genes).
+%%end db=PomBase